Urban Ankamah wants to make education more accessible for young people in his home country

 Better job opportunities or moving on to a PhD

 Brita worked for several years before she decided to go back to school.
-She has worked in an asylum centre, and as international adviser at Folkehøgskolerådet (the Norwegian council for folk high schools).
-She worked part-time while doing the master and is now a PhD candidate at OsloMet.
+She has worked in an asylum centre, and as international adviser at Folkehøgskolerådet (the Norwegian Council for Folk High Schools).
+She worked part-time while doing the master's and is now a PhD candidate at OsloMet.

 "I have a bachelor’s degree in social anthropology from many years back.
 Before starting at OsloMet, I had thought about taking a master’s degree and considered several options in Norway and other places."

-"The reason why I chose OsloMet was the inter-curricular constitution of the Master in International Development, Education and Sustainabilities at OsloMet – with a combination of subjects on education and development."
+"The reason why I chose OsloMet was the inter-curricular constitution of the Master's Degree in International Development, Education and Sustainabilities at OsloMet – with a combination of courses on education and development."

 "These two themes are what I find most interesting, and which were really relevant for the job I had at the time, Brita says.
 A master’s degree on a CV can also give the students more job options."